lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-7-bonus-test.md

 >
 > - CloudTrail Logs: record of actions taken by a user, role, or an AWS service in Amazon S3
 > - S3 server access logs: detailed records for the requests that are made to an S3 bucket
->   - Fields for Object Size, Total Time, Turn-Around Time, and HTTP Referer for log records
+>   - Fields for Object Size, Total Time, Turn-Around Time, and HTTP Referrer for log records
 >   - Lifecycle transitions, expirations, restores
 >   - Invalid Authentication